Eight Geeky Things You Absolutely Have To Put On Your Bucket List

 If you’re a bit of a comic book nerd, then why not live in your own superhero fantasy and create your own Batarang?
 You will need to double check your local laws and make sure that you are allowed throwing knives and stars in your area before starting this project, and, obviously, you should never throw your Batarang at anyone or anyone else’s property but your own.
 It’ll take a little work to turn a random piece of metal into one of Batman’s weapons, but it will all be worth it when you have the coolest darts on Earth.

 Your wedding day is supposed to be all about you and your partner, so, if you both identify as huge nerds, then why wouldn’t you want to incorporate some geeky ideas into your wedding day?
 Rather than regular wedding invitations, you could send your guests tickets for the Hogwarts Express.
 Your bride could carry a lego flower bouquet, rather than regular flowers, while you wear superhero cufflinks.
 You could put your favourite board games on tables at the reception, or even assign specific movies, books, tv shows, or games to individual tables and have them decorated around these themes.
 The possibilities really are endless.

 You only get to live for a short amount of time, so don’t waste it; Get out there and do something fun and geeky.

-Posted on February 16, 2018 7:58 am, in The Tech Geek, For The Guys and tagged tech, robot, bucket list, geek, geeky, hogwart, butterbeer, spy glasses, tardis, slingshot, tech geek.
+Posted on February 16, 2018 7:58 am, in For The Guys, The Tech Geek and tagged bucket list, butterbeer, geek, geeky, hogwart, robot, slingshot, spy glasses, tardis, tech, tech geek.
 Bookmark the permalink.
 1 Comment.